Salamanders are so secretive that most people never encounter them!

-Salamanders are secretive, so much so that most people never encounter them.
 But because of their sensitive skin and specific habitat requirements, these shy creatures can tell us a lot about the health of our environment.
-Two salamander species are listed as Special Concern in Massachusetts under the state’s endangered species act, and one is listed as Threatened.

-Because of their slender bodies and long tails, salamanders look somewhat like lizards, and people often confuse the two.
-But lizards are reptiles, whereas salamanders are amphibians (as are frogs and toads).
+Because of their slender bodies and long tails, salamanders look somewhat like lizards so people often confuse the two.
+But lizards are reptiles, whereas salamanders are amphibians like frogs and toads.
 Lizards have scales and claws; salamanders do not.
 Lizards typically have dry skin; most salamanders stay moist, and many of them use their wet skin as a surface through which to breathe.

 Many young salamanders go through an aquatic tadpole stage in which they have visible feathery gills.
 When they become adults, they may lose gills and gain eyelids and a tongue, as well as the ability to walk on land.

 Amphibians all around the world are in trouble.
-Three of the 11 salamander species in Massachusetts are listed under the state’s endangered species act.
-Many salamanders perish when they cross roads to reach their breeding pools, and loss of habitat is another major threat.
-Learn More
+Of the 11 salamander species in the state, three are listed under the MA Endangered Species Act.
+They face several dangers throughout their lives, and many salamanders perish when they cross roads to reach their breeding pools.
+Loss of habitat is another major threat.